 Homeschool with Diligence

 You don’t have to rely on just on curriculum to meet all the needs of your child.
 By homeschooling you can find resources and curriculum programs that challenge your child to grow and learn at different levels.
-The information is based on what you know your child needs to learn, not necessary what a classroom full of students with varying abilities need to learn.
+The lessons taught should introduce what you want your child to learn, not necessary what a traditional classroom full of students need to learn.
 Your homeschool day will run much smoother if you create a schedule to guide your day.

 One of the curriculum programs I use is Classical Conversations (CC).
-The program is organized by 3 cycles, which are reviewed separately each year.
+The 3 cycles program repeats each year consecutively.
 CC is great because it provides me with a guide to follow and a host of information my kids will need to know for years to come.
 The subjects include a range of information from history to Latin, English, science, math, geography and so forth.
-I am very impressed with the memory work so far and my children really enjoy learning the information.
+I’m impressed with the memory work so far and my children enjoy the information learned.
 This is our second year using Classical Conversations in our homeschool.
 However, I also use other curriculum program’s as well to keep my children on par with other students in private and public school’s their age.

-If you’re homeschooling or thinking about the logistics of homeschooling your family my best advice is to make sure both parents are on board so that you are supported.
+If you’re considering homeschool for your family my best advice is to make sure both parents are on board so you receive support.
 Support is essential to feeling successful when the overall duties of a parent and teacher can began to overwhelm you.
 A good planner can help bring relief and a good co-op or CC community can provide support, but if you’re an introvert, you may not find a large co-op or community a good fit for you or your children.
 Overall, I definitely, encourage you to try a group out first before you make your decision never to join a homeschool group.

 If you are using Classical Conversations, today I am sharing information that I compiled for my memory work tri-fold board (as seen on the blog Half-a-Hundred Acre Wood).
 Each week I will create new materials based on my Foundations guide.
 Unfortunately, I do not have these printables created in advance, so if you’re able to go ahead and create future materials for the upcoming week, please feel free to share your materials with me as well.
 If you are a part of CC, join CC connected and you will have printables for the weekly lessons available to you.